-4 CEUs for chiropractors and massage therapists*.
+4 CEUs for chiropractors, physical therapists, PT assistants and massage therapists*.
 This course should also meet the 2-credit nutrition requirement for NJ chiropractors.

 This program is a LIVE INTERACTIVE Webinar.
 Live webinars are interactive and as such, are live credits, not distance learning.

 Requirements to attend a live webinar: